arkq/openaptx/README.md

 Below is the result of a small benchmark test performed with various apt-X encoding libraries.
 Test was done with the usage of `aptxenc` and `aptxhdenc` tools from this repository.
 Elapsed user time was calculated with the usage of a standard UNIX `time` command line tool.
-All libraries (except original Qualcomm libraries) were compiled with Clang version 8.0.7 with the `O2` or `O3` optimization level.
+All libraries (except original Qualcomm libraries) were compiled with Clang version 9.0.0 with the `O3` optimization level.

 ### Setup